Lecture Notes in Cosmology: The Scalar-Vector-Tensor decomposition

-The transverse part $\chi^{T}_{ij}$ cannot be decomposed in any scalar or divergenceless vector.
+The transverse part $\chi^{T}_{ij}$ cannot be decomposed into any scalar or divergenceless vector.
 Therefore, it constitutes a \textbf{tensor perturbation}.
-The SVT decomposition is a fundamental tool for the investigation of first order perturbations because the three classes do not mix up and therefore they can be independently analysed.
+The SVT decomposition is a fundamental tool for the investigation of first order perturbations because the three classes do not mix; therefore, they can be independently analyzed.
 The absence of mixing is due to the fact that any kind of interaction term among the three categories would be of second order and therefore negligible.

 Let us see how each class of perturbations transforms.
-Apply Helmholtz theorem also to the spatial part of $\xi^{\mu}$ as follows:
+Let us apply the Helmholtz theorem also to the spatial part of $\xi^{\mu}$ as follows:

 where $\alpha$ and $\beta$ are scalars and $\epsilon^{i}$ is a divergenceless vector.
 Now let us write the transformations found in Eqs.~\eqref{psiwtrans} and \eqref{phichitrans} using the SVT decomposition: